We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - pelvic pain

-It’s also especially important to make an appointment with your doctor if you’ve already been through menopause and experience spotting.
+You should also see a doctor if you’ve already been through menopause and experience spotting.

-Spotting before your period can be caused by a variety of factors.
-Some of these require prompt medical treatment, while others are harmless.
+A variety of factors can cause spotting before your period.
+Some require prompt medical treatment, while others are harmless.